nixworks/public/news/2012/06/28/README.md

 ##### Taliban
 ### [The Taliban releases a video of 17 decapitated Pakistani soldiers. ](/news/2012/06/28/the-taliban-releases-a-video-of-17-decapitated-pakistani-soldiers.md)
-_Context: Taliban, Pakistan Army_
+_Context: Pakistan Army, Taliban_

 ##### Pakistan
 ### [In Pakistan, a bomb in Quetta explodes next to a bus carrying Shias, killing 10 and leaving 30 injured.](/news/2012/06/28/in-pakistan-a-bomb-in-quetta-explodes-next-to-a-bus-carrying-shias-killing-10-and-leaving-30-injured.md)
-_Context: Shia, Pakistan, Quetta_
+_Context: Pakistan, Quetta, Shia_

 ##### Iraq
 ### [At least 14 people are killed and more than 50 wounded in a series of car bomb attacks in Iraq. ](/news/2012/06/28/at-least-14-people-are-killed-and-more-than-50-wounded-in-a-series-of-car-bomb-attacks-in-iraq.md)